piranfar/docking-Analyze/README.md

-# AutoDock DLG Analysis with Visualization
+# AutoDock DLG Histogram Generator

-This Python script analyzes AutoDock Vina `.dlg` result files, extracting binding energies and RMSD values, and generates a table and a plot for visualization.
+This Python script analyzes AutoDock Vina `.dlg` result files, extracts binding energies, and generates a histogram to visualize their distribution.
 It is designed to be used in Google Colaboratory (Colab).

 ## Features

 * **File Upload:** Uses `google.colab.files.upload()` to allow users to upload their `.dlg` files directly in Colab.
-* **Data Extraction:** Parses the `.dlg` file to extract binding energies and RMSD values for each docked pose.
+* **Data Extraction:** Parses the `.dlg` file to extract binding energies for each docked pose.
-* **Table Generation:** Creates a pandas DataFrame to display the results in a table format.
+* **Histogram Visualization:** Generates a histogram of binding energy distribution using `matplotlib`.
-* **Plot Visualization:** Generates a scatter plot of binding energy vs. pose number using `matplotlib`.
+* **Export to Excel:** Allows users to save the results table (pose, binding energy, RMSD) as an Excel file (`.xlsx`).
-* **Export to Excel:** Allows users to save the results table as an Excel file (`.xlsx`).
+* **Save Plot as Image:** Allows users to save the histogram plot as a PNG image.
-* **Save Plot as Image:** Allows users to save the plot as a PNG image.
+* **Robust Error Handling:** Includes `try...except` blocks to handle potential errors during data extraction.

 ## Usage